The launch of High-Level Humanitarian Financing Report

 So, the issuing of this report, itself the product of six months of work by a distinguished panel of global experts, together with those on the ground, in the private sector and civil society, is both right and timely.

-We in the international community welcome the publication of “Too important to fail – addressing the humanitarian and financing gap”.
+We in the international community welcomed the publication of “Too important to fail – addressing the humanitarian and financing gap”.

 It is an important step towards the World Humanitarian Summit in Istanbul in May this year.